5 Common Body Myths You've Always Believed

 5. Our body is more vulnerable to colds when we’re cold

-Perhaps this is the one that gets your attention the most.
+Perhaps this is the one that grabs your attention the most.
 Aren’t colds and flus more common in the winter?
-Yes, but this is not because our bodies are weakened by the cold.
+Yes, but this isn’t because our bodies are weakened by the cold.

 Low temperatures keep the viruses alive and strong much longer.
 This means they can spread more quickly and beat our immune system.

 It’s the strength of the virus that increases, not our vulnerability.
 Because of this, it’s wise to take vitamin C to avoid catching them.
 After all, if they’re strong, your immune system needs extra energy to fight them.